DHTMLX/gantt-docs/data/desktop/server_side.md

 dp.setTransactionMode("REST-JSON");
 ~~~

-It uses the same [URLs for requests](#requestresponsedetails), but the [request parameters](#requestparams) for tasks and links and the form of sending them to the server differs.
+It uses the same [URLs for requests](#requestresponsedetails), but the [request parameters](#requestparams) for tasks and links and the form of sending them to the server differ.

 In the REST mode data is sent to the server as a form: